cosmos/gaia/docs/gaia-tutorials/join-mainnet.md

 **Get Ready**
 Note: You'll need Go v1.16 or higher.

-This will:
+This Quickstart will:

 * Compile gaia
-* give your node a moniker and configure it
+* Give your node a moniker and configure it
-* download compressed genesis state
+* Download compressed genesis state
-* put genesis.json in the correct location
+* Put the `genesis.json` file in the correct location

 ```bash
 git clone -b v4.2.1 https://github.com/cosmos/gaia
 cd gaia